 As with all our tours, if you find you desire a longer experience, we are happy to assist.
-This experience is designed for a minimum of 20 students and a maximum of 32 students, plus teachers.
+This experience is designed for a minimum of 20 students and a maximum of 30 students, plus teachers.
 If you have smaller group numbers, please contact us to determine if we might be able to partner you with another small school to meet minimum numbers.

-Square miles, few places on Earth can match Belize's diverse natural beauty.
+Belize...
+Although this small Central American nation spans less than 9,000 square miles, few places on Earth can match Belize's diverse natural beauty.
+The barrier square miles, few places on Earth can match Belize's diverse natural beauty.
 The barrier reef's turquoise and coral hues contrast with the staggering Mayan ruins scattered throughout the country's lush rainforests.
 Plus, it's not just the landscape, the history, culture and people of Belize are just as splendid.
 This Central American country beckons visitors with its thatch-roofed jungle lodges, impressive Mayan ruins, secluded snorkeling and scuba diving havens, and laid-back atmosphere.
 Sandwiched between Mexico and Guatemala, Belize's eastern shoreline flanks the Caribbean Sea, while its mainland extends into a myriad of wild rainforests to the north, west and south.
 Facing off against the sun-drenched mainland coast are hundreds of tiny islands known as cays and atolls, luring travelers with swaying palm trees and cerulean waters.